Lu1815/cryptoverseapp/README.md

 ## Homepage

-This page contains a brief about the other site pages and has global statistics about cryptos.
+This page contains a brief look to the other site pages and has global statistics about cryptos.

 ![](homepage1.png)
 ![](homepage2.png)